sarath-fsd/nodejs-express-typescript-aws-lamdba-sqs/README.md

 Add values for the following environment variables in the serverless.yaml file

 ```
-    # Create a SQS queue with the name as "emailQueue" get the id from the arn then assign to the "sendEmailQueueAccountId".
+    # Create a SQS queue with the name as "emailQueue" get the id from the arn then assign to the "SEND_EMAIL_QUEUE_ACCOUNT_ID".
-    sendEmailQueueAccountId:
+    SEND_EMAIL_QUEUE_ACCOUNT_ID:

-    # Create an account in the SendGrid, get the key and then assign to the "sendGridKey".
+    # Create an account in the SendGrid, get the key and then assign to the "SEND_GRID_KEY".
 If you would like to use gmail smtp, please make the necessary changes in the code.
-    sendGridKey: ''
+    SEND_GRID_KEY: ''

-    # Create a SQS queue with the name as "updateEmailStatusQueue" get the id from the arn then assign to the "updateQueueAccountId".
+    # Create a SQS queue with the name as "updateNotificationStatusQueue" get the id from the arn then assign to the "UPDATE_NOTIFICATION_STATUS_QUEUE_ACCOUNT_ID".
-    updateQueueAccountId:
+    UPDATE_NOTIFICATION_STATUS_QUEUE_ACCOUNT_ID:

 ```